-The DMM range has been set to 1 Ω, suitable for both the standard resistance and the developed sensor.
-Dry circuit and offset compensation features have been enabled.
-The DMM in 4-wire resistance configuration allows setting the measurement time in terms of number of power line cycle (NPLC).
-Moreover, the time between the closing operation of the switching card and the DMM activation can be controlled; this intentional delay time TD can be used to ensure that the resistance measurements are performed when the system is in steady state condition.
-In order to optimize the DMM parameters, different tests have been performed on the standard and the sensor resistances.
-N=100 measurements for both channels have been performed ranging TD from 0 to 10 s and considering NPLC equal to 1, 5, 10.
-The standard deviation has been computed for both the standard resistance RS and the sensor resistance RC in each test condition:
+The DMM range was set to 1 Ω, which was appropriate for both the standard resistance and the developed sensor, while the dry circuit and offset compensation features were enabled.
+The DMM used in a 4-wire resistance configuration allows for setting the measurement time in terms of number of PLCs (NPLC).
+Moreover, the time between the closing operation of the switching card and the DMM activation can be controlled, with the intentional delay time TD used to ensure that the resistance measurements are performed when the system is in a steady state condition.
+In order to optimise the DMM parameters, different tests were performed on the standard and the sensor resistances.
+A total of 100 measurements were performed for both channels, with a TD ranging from 0 to 10 s and an NPLC deemed as equal to 1, 5, or 10.
+The standard deviation was then computed for both the standard resistance RS and the sensor resistance RC in each test condition:

-Results have been reported in Figure 5 and Figure 6 for different TD and NPLC.
+The results are presented in Figure 5 and Figure 6 for different TD and NPLC values.